-RingCentral is an office-centric VoIP system that functions extremely well in an office setting.
-It supports unlimited calling and conferencing, toll-free numbers, and a customizable caller ID.
-You can also get additional functionality, such as texting, online meetings, and faxing.
-With RingCentral, incoming calls go through the same call-routing system as your office phones.
+RingCentral is a VoIP system that functions extremely well in an office setting.
+It supports unlimited calling and conferencing toll-free numbers and a customizable caller ID.
+Functionality is its primary priority; It supports useful features, like texting, online meetings, and faxing.
+When you use RingCentral, incoming calls go through the same call-routing system as your office phones.
 It helps make your office number into a portable communication system.
 You can call, text, and fax from your business number on any mobile device.
-It scales from two users to 1000 and offers four levels: Essentials, Standard, Premium, and Ultimate for $20, $25, $35, and $50 each with a free trial.
+The service could be used by two users to 1000 and offers four levels: Essentials, Standard, Premium, and Ultimate for $20, $25, $35, and $50, each with a free trial.